FRCBS/iron_levels_of_blood_donors/src/index.md

 ##### Model comparison

 Model comparison using Bayes Factors in non trivial when using ordinal models.
-We use LOO (leave-One-OUt cross validation) as is shown [here](https://kevinstadler.github.io/blog/bayesian-ordinal-regression-with-random-effects-using-brms/).
+We use LOO (Leave-One-Out cross validation) as is shown [here](https://kevinstadler.github.io/blog/bayesian-ordinal-regression-with-random-effects-using-brms/).
 (Vehtari, Gelman, and Gabry 2017) is the main reference.
 We compare a restricted model without Ferritin as a predictor and a full model with Ferritin as a predictor.

 ``` r
 ordinal_fit_restricted <- brm(formula = self_perceived_health ~ menopausal_status + age + BMI +  log_CRP + smoking + don_ct   +